achenet/SoSiffreScheduler/README.md

 # SoSiffreScheduler
 An attempt to automate the process of making schedules for salesteams, which my manager at H&M had to do by hand.
 This is actually a specific case of the Nurse Scheduling Problem.

+update 17 Nov 2020
+The Logic section works, although the algorithm used is far from efficient.
+The GUI is pretty broken, and will likely remain that way for a long time - until a new one can be made from scratch, basically.

 update 2 Nov 2020
 The GUI is currently not functional, and I have decided to momentarily stop working on it at the moment as I am stumped by the current bug
 The Logic portion of the program is capable of more or less correctly filling out a day, although the worker availibilites will have to